An estimate for the genus of embedded surfaces in the 3-sphere: Introduction

 \section{Introduction}

-Suppose $\Sigma$ is an umbilical surface in the sphere $\mathbb S^{3}$, i.e. $k_2-k_1\equiv 0$, then $\Sigma$ is a geodesic sphere.
-Our result shows that in a $3$-manifold with sectional curvature bounded below by $1$, if the two principal curvatures $k_1$, $k_2$ are close enough, then it is homeomorphic to a sphere.
+Suppose $\Sigma$ is an umbilical surface in the sphere $\mathbb S^{3}$, i.e. the difference of the principal curvatures $k_2-k_1\equiv 0$, then $\Sigma$ is a geodesic sphere.
+Our result shows that in a $3$-manifold with sectional curvature bounded below by $1$, if the two principal curvatures $k_1$, $k_2$ are close enough in an integral sense, then it is homeomorphic to a sphere.
 More generally, we can show that if $M$ is a closed Riemannian $3$-manifold whose sectional curvature is bounded below by $1$, then a certain integral involving the gap between the two principal curvatures of a closed surface controls the genus of $\Sigma$.
 See Theorem \ref{thm2}.

 For example, as a corollary of our result, we can give a sharp bound of the genus of a surface in $\mathbb S^{3}$: \begin{theorem} [Corollary \ref{cor1}] For any closed embedded surface $\Sigma$ of genus $g$ in $\mathbb S^{3}$,